MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/review-macros.md

 ## Reporting

 Macros execution is logged in a table in Dataverse that is utilized for troubleshooting purposes.
-If your organization needs to create reports to capture metrics such as usage of each macro by user in a given time frame or success/failure rate, you can create reports based on the following table: [msdyn_macrosession](../develop/reference/entities/msdyn_macrosession.md)
+You can use the [msdyn_macrosession](../develop/reference/entities/msdyn_macrosession.md) table to create reports that capture metrics such as macro usage in a given time frame or success and failure rate.